Tutorial: Use sample dashboards in Databricks SQL

-This tutorial shows you how to import and use sample dashboards from the Databricks SQL Dashboard Samples Gallery.
-These dashboards illustrate some of the rich visualizations that Databricks SQL provides for gaining insights from your data.
+This tutorial shows you how to import and use sample dashboards from the samples gallery.
+These dashboards illustrate some of the rich visualizations you can use to gain insights from your data.
 No setup is required.
-These dashboards use data that is already available to your workspace and rely on a compute resource (called a SQL warehouse) that is already configured.
+These dashboards use data already available in your workspace and rely on a compute resource (called a SQL warehouse) already configured.
 You don’t need to be an administrator to get started.

 Import a dashboard